Country Foods you can make with Sesame Seeds

 The same process by which the peanut turns into peanut butter, by extracting the oils within and mashing to a paste, is what turns sesame seeds into tahini.
 The spread is incredibly versatile and nutritious – it’s a good source of calcium, iron and dietary fiber.

 In North Africa, Greece, Israel, and the surrounding area, tahini is one of the staple foods & an essential part of the daily meals.
 It is eaten on its own, used as a garnish and condiment, and added to foods such as hummus and baba ghanoush.
+Wilmington Foods is one of the premier bulk Tahini supplier in UAE.

 2.)
 Halvah: